Thank you for reading our post, please rate this article at the end.

 Store Propane Tanks in a Well-Ventilated Space

 The ideal location to store your propane tanks is in a well-ventilated space.
-Ideally, it should be in an unoccupied space like a garage.
+Ideally, it should be in an unoccupied space, such as a garage.
 It should also be away from direct sunlight, where rain can’t reach or snow doesn’t accumulate.

 Basements, in particular, are a hard no-no. Propane is denser than air, so it sinks to the lowest point, forming a puddle.
 It gets concentrated, and if your propane tank happens to leak, it can build up to dangerous levels and explode.